syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/download-and-installation.md

 # Download and Installation - Document SDK Extension

-Syncfusion® publishes the Visual Studio Code extension in the below Visual Studio Code marketplace link.
-You can either install it directly from Visual Studio or download and install it from the Visual Studio Code marketplace.
+Syncfusion® publishes the Visual Studio extension in the below Visual Studio marketplace link.
+You can either install it directly from Visual Studio or download and install it from the Visual Studio marketplace.

 [Visual Studio 2022 or 2026](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.DocumentSDKVSExtension)